 Then, when it’s time to upgrade, you can download the ISO files to create a bootable media or use the Media Creation Tool to do a clean install of Windows 10 with the Anniversary Update (or any other update).

 Did you upgrade already?
 Here’s what you do

 If you have already upgraded your computer and you’re experiencing errors and other issues.
 You can quickly do a clean install of Windows 10 with the refresh tool.

 The refresh tool is meant to help you do a clean install of Windows 10 with the latest update (whatever that might be at that time).
 Simply download the tool from Microsoft, double-click the file, and follow the on-screen directions to complete process without keeping anything.

-Keep in mind that you want to do a backup of your files, note your settings, and programs before proceeding.
-After the installation, you’ll need to restore your files from backup, configure your settings manually, and reinstall all your applications and even provide the product key for those premium software you installed before.
+Keep in mind that if you want to do a backup of your files, note your settings and programs before proceeding.
+After the installation, you’ll need to restore your files from the backup, configure your settings manually, reinstall all your applications, and even provide the product key for the premium software you installed before.

-Microsoft has made big improvements to the upgrade process — even more with the release of the Anniversary Update.
-However, even after working more closely with manufacturer partners to keep software and drivers working correctly in new versions of Windows 10, problems still happening.
-Thankfully, doing a clean install prevents and even solves most of the issues.
+Microsoft has made big improvements to the upgrade process, even more so with the release of the Anniversary Update.
+However, even after working more closely with manufacturer partners to keep software and drivers working correctly in new versions of Windows 10, problems still happen.
+Thankfully, doing a clean install prevents and solves most of the issues.